Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Discussion

 \section{Discussion}

-Majority of the works on the role of the black hole spin in influencing the accretion dynamics are focused on high angular momentum disk-like flows, with the central role payed by the Innermost Stable Circular Orbit (ISCO).
-However, SgrA* and M87 are the two most preferred candidates for direct imaging of the flow close to the black hole horizon since the angular size of the black hole horizon is by far the largest in these two sources due to the interplay between the black hole mass and the distance to the source is measured by the observer.
-The exact value of the angular momentum of the inflowing material for the aforementioned two sources is difficult to estimate, and the current evaluations indicate values ranging from moderate \citep{cnm08} to considerably low \citep{monika}.
+The majority of works in the literature on the role of the black hole spin in influencing the accretion dynamics are focused on high angular momentum disk-like flows, with the central role payed by the Innermost Stable Circular Orbit (ISCO).
+Even in existing works on low angular momentum ADAF/MCAF type flow, the issue of multi-transonicity has not been accounted for.
+SgrA* and M87 are the two most appropriate candidates for direct imaging of the flow close to the black hole horizon since the angular size of the black hole horizon is by far the largest in these two sources due to the interplay between the black hole mass (hence on horizon radius), and the distance to the source from us.
+The exact value of the angular momentum of the inflowing material for the aforementioned two sources is difficult to estimate, and the current evaluations indicate values ranging from moderate \citep{cnm08} to quite low \citep{monika}.

 The present constraints inferred on the unresolved components in these two sources in the mm bands are already very impressive \citep{doele08,doele12}.
-In the future VLBI Event Horizon Telescope will bring us still much closer to the central compact object for these sources \citep{doele10}.
-In order to understand the salient features of these images as well as the properties of the corresponding broad band radiation spectra we need to predict the emissivity distribution and construct the expected black hole silhouettes for various models using the ray tracing techniques as described in \citep{luminet79,fy88,kvp92,fma2000,takahashi2004, lei-huang-2007}.
+In the future, VLBI with the Event Horizon Telescope will bring us still much closer to the central compact object for these sources \citep{doele10}.
+In order to understand the salient features of these images as well as the properties of the corresponding broad band radiation spectra we need to predict the emissivity distribution and construct the expected black hole silhouettes for various models using the ray tracing techniques \citep{luminet79,fy88,kvp92,fma2000,takahashi2004, lei-huang-2007}.

-Sizable amount of work in this direction has been performed for high angular momentum flows and for ion tori (e.g. \cite{vgsanpp12}).
+A sizable amount of work in this direction has been performed for high angular momentum flows and for ion tori (e.g. \cite{vgsanpp12}).
 The results given in our present paper paper form a starting point for complementary study for the case of low angular momentum accretion.
-In our next work (Huang and Das, in preparation), we plan to perform the black hole shadow imaging corresponding to the low angular momentum axisymmetric accretion as considered in this work.
+In our next work (Das \& Huang, in preparation), we plan to perform the black hole shadow imaging corresponding to the low angular momentum axisymmetric accretion as considered in this work.

 In our present work we have studied the radial ion temperature profile as a function of the Kerr parameter, as well as the dependence of the corresponding $T_{\delta}$ profile on the black hole spin.
 Our ongoing calculation concentrates on the calculation of the electron temperature from such ion temperature.
 Knowledge of such electron temperature, along with the density and the velocity profile as calculated in our present work, will then provide us the complete knowledge of the emitted polarized radiation in the millimeter and sub- millimeter band.
 We also plan to study the influence of shock formation on the polarized emission of SgrA* using our flow model.